snyball/hawck/README.md

 This can mean simple rebindings, launching of programs, or really anything else.

+Your rebindings will work in X11, Wayland, and even in the text-only TTYs.
+This is possible because Hawck processes inputs before any of these systems see them.

 The name is a portmanteau of "Hack" and "AWK", as the program started out as a bit of a hack, and the scripts take inspiration from the pattern-matching style of the AWK programming language (plus, hawks are pretty cool I guess.)